gadicc/mink/README.md

 * allow saving of converted medium and large sizes (vs super big original size)
 * should certain activities be done via the server?
 * security policies, user or admin (func) only
+* think about session variable use to survive hot code pushes, etc
+* specify fancybox options somewhere